 A physician on-call at the skilled nursing facility was requested to add digoxin to the prescribed medication list at the insistence of the patient.
 A pharmacy technician was told not to question physician order when attempted to raise question on the new digoxin prescription on existing lanoxin prescription.

-Three days after admission to the skilled nursing facility, the patient started to exhibit signs and symptoms of unwell.
+Three days after admission to the skilled nursing facility, the patient started to exhibit signs and symptoms of toxicity.

 A week later, patient showed full features of digitalis toxicity.
 Blood test showed serum digoxin level double the already high drug level on specimen taken at discharge from hospital.